General Information on Provisional Ballots

 Situations in which a Challenge Should be Issued

-- If the voter is unable to present photo ID that meets the photo ID requirements.
+- If the voter is unable or unwilling to present photo ID that meets the photo ID requirements.

-- If the voter's name does not appear on the poll list (the voter is not registered to vote in the precinct) unless the voter qualifies to vote using one of the “Fail-Safes” explained in Chapter Five of this manual
+- If the voter’s name does not appear on the poll list (the voter is not registered to vote in the precinct) unless the voter qualifies to vote using one of the “Fail-Safes” explained in Chapter Five of this manual

-- The voter's name appears on the poll list, but the voter does not currently reside in the precinct unless the voter qualifies to vote using one of the “Fail-Safes” explained in Chapter five of this manual.
+- The voter’s name appears on the poll list, but the voter does not currently reside in the precinct, unless the voter qualifies to vote using one of the “Fail-Safes” explained in Chapter five of this manual.

-- The poll list indicates that the voter is also required to present additional documentation, but is not able to do so.
+- The poll list indicates that the voter is also required to present additional residence documentation, but is not able to do so.
 (See Chapter Four on Additional Documentation.)

 - The voter is not a U.S. citizen.

-- The voter will not be 18 years of age or older at the general election.
+- The voter will not be 18 years of age or older by November 7, 2023.

 - The voter’s signature on the poll list does not match that on the registration record of the county.

-- In a primary, the voter is not affiliated with the party whose ballot the voter is requesting.
+- In a primary election, the voter is not affiliated with the party whose ballot the voter is requesting.

 EXCEPTION: A voter challenged in a primary due to party affiliation is NOT issued a provisional ballot.
-If the challenged voter is willing to complete and sign the challenged voter's affidavit (Form PRE-6; reverse), then the voter is issued the regular ballot of that party, which is NOT kept separate from the undisputed ballots cast in the precinct.
+If the challenged voter is willing to complete and sign the challenged voter’s affidavit (PRE-6), then the voter is issued the regular ballot of that party, which is NOT kept separate from the undisputed ballots cast in the precinct.

 For more information on provisional ballots please read Chapter 7: Provisional Ballots in the Indiana Election Day Handbook.
 (Embed a link in “Indiana Election Day Handbook” https://www.in.gov/sos/elections/files/PDF-2023-Election-Day-Handbook-ENGLISH-FINAL.pdf)